 Open topic with navigation

-SQL system properties are key/value settings that are visible to every process (TE or SM) and client connection in the database.
+SQL system properties are key/value settings that are visible to every Transaction Engine (TE) or Storage Manager (SM) process and client connection in the database.
 They are stored persistently in the

 SYSTEM.PROPERTIES table (see PROPERTIES System Table Description) and are modifiable by the

 Note: Only a user that has been granted the system

 This is set to

 falseby default and typically does not need modified.
 If set to